Dental Services to Replace Missing Teeth in Rochester, NY

 Improves Self Confidence – Missing teeth can lead to low self-esteem.
 When missing teeth are replaced, you’ll be more likely to laugh, smile, and speak with confidence.

-Options for Replacing Missing Teeth in Rochester, NY
+for Replacing Missing Teeth

 When a tooth is absent and the adjacent teeth are healthy, it is possible to replace the missing tooth with an implant-supported dental crown.
 The dental implant acts as the root of the tooth with a crown placed on top of it.
 The crown sits above the gum line and is visible as a natural tooth.

-Full-Arch Dental Implants for Replacing Several Missing Teeth
+Full-Arch Dental Implants

 Full-arch dental implants are designed to replace an entire dental arch (either the upper or lower teeth) for patients who have lost most or all of their teeth.
 These fixed prostheses on dental implants resemble and function just like your natural teeth.
 In the case of full-arch dental implants, four or more medical-grade titanium implants are placed into the jawbone, and a complete set of teeth is permanently secured onto these implants.
 You can learn more about this option for replacing missing teeth by visiting our Full-Arch Dental Implants page.

 An implant bridge, also known as a ‘fixed bridge’, is a type of dental bridge supported by two or more implants, typically used to replace three or more missing teeth.
 Instead of placing an implant crown for each missing tooth, a few strategically placed dental implants support a cluster of teeth.
 For instance, if someone is missing four upper anterior teeth, they can be replaced with a single unit bridge anchored by just two dental implants.
 An implant bridge not only functions like natural teeth but also mimics their appearance.
-Visiting our detailed implant-supported bridges informational page will give you details about whether you are a good candidate for replacing missing teeth with this option.

 An implant-supported denture is a dental device that is designed for patients who are missing all their teeth in one or both jaws.
 Also known as implant-retained dentures or implant-supported overdentures, these are ideal for individuals who possess sufficient bone to support dental implants.
 Implant-supported dentures are securely anchored to dental implants that are firmly embedded in the jawbone.
 Once the implants are placed and have healed, the dentures can be attached, offering greater stability compared to traditional dentures.